 In 2007, Wrexham was ranked fifth in the UK for business start-up success.

-In April 2008, Wrexham & Shropshire began running passenger train services from Wrexham via Shropshire to London Marylebone.
+Wrexham & Shropshire began running passenger train services on April 28, 2008, from Wrexham via Shropshire to London Marylebone.

-In 2008, a motion at the National Trust's AGM to block the development of National Trust land at Erddig for over 250 homes gained much support but was overturned by proxy votes.
+In 2008, a motion at the National Trust's AGM to block the development of over 250 homes on NT land at Erddig gained much support but was overturned by proxy votes cast by the chairman.

-In 2008, the North East Wales Institute (NEWI) was granted full university status and became Wrexham University.
+In 2008, the North East Wales Institute (NEWI) was granted full university status, becoming Wrexham University.

-FOCUS Wales is a festival that began in 2010.
+FOCUS Wales is a festival that began in 2010 to showcase musicians from Wales and around the world using venues across the city.

-According to the 2011 census, the average percentage of Welsh speakers (aged 3+) in Wrexham County Borough was 12.9%.
+According to the 2011 census, the average percentage of Welsh speakers (aged 3+) in Wrexham County Borough was 12.9%, compared to the Wales average of 19.0%.

 The National Eisteddfod returned to the area in 2011, held on the land of Lower Berse Farm between 30 July and 6 August.